Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Proposed Method

-Mathematically, given the evaluated video consists of $N$ input frames $F = \left\{f_1,f_2,...,f_N \right\}$.
-We use FFmpeg to obtain the theoretical value $\hat{P}$ of the PTS interval between frames and the PTS of all input video frames $P = \left\{p_1,p_2,...,p_N \right\}$.
-If the actual PTS interval between the frame $i$ and the frame $i+1$ exceeds the theoretical value $\hat{P}$, we believe that there is a stalling event between the frame $i$ and the frame $i+1$, and the frame $i$ is defined as the stalling frame.
-Then calculate the number of times $rn$ the model needs to read the stalling frame repeatedly.
+Mathematically, given a video consists of $N$ input frames $F = \left\{f_1,f_2,...,f_N \right\}$.
+We use FFmpeg to compute the theoretical PTS interval $\hat{P}$ between frames, as well as the PTS values of all input frames $P = \left\{p_1,p_2,...,p_N \right\}$.
+If the actual PTS interval between frame $i$ and frame $i+1$ exceeds the theoretical value $\hat{P}$,we identify a stalling event between these frames, with frame $i$ marked as the stalling frame.
+The model duplicates the stalling frame.
+The number of repeated reads, denoted as $rn$, is calculated as: